christopherwright/bluecap/README.md

 Bluecap is a Redis-backed system for measuring user engagement over time.
 It tracks events passed in from external systems, such as when a user creates an account, logs in or performs some other key action.
-Bluecap can also track properties of users like their gender or location.
+Bluecap can also track arbitrary properties of users like A/B variants, IP address or location.

 Systems can then query Bluecap for data on how a group of users engages with a product over time, e.g.: for users that created an account a month ago, what